bennwitt/bennwitt/README.md

 In the past five years, I have extended this foundation with **AI-driven solutions** — using machine learning and automation to reduce inefficiency, improve clarity, and scale services and delivery.

 I specialize in translating between **AI capability and operational need**, delivering solutions that align with real-world constraints while creating measurable business value.
-> 🧘 “I don’t replace the operator — I give them the Iron Man suit. 鉄人”
+> 🧘 “I don’t replace the operator — I give them the 鉄人 suit. ”

 ---